tadiyoo/Android-App-Development-Workshop/README.md

 # Android-App-Development-Workshop
 This repository contains all resources related to our Android App Development Workshop organized by Tadiyos , Paul and Simon collaboration with the CSE department @UESTC

 # Requirements:
-The following ar the required package to train both NTM and SAM:
+The following package required to train both NTM and SAM:
 1. tensorboard_logger
 2. argcomplete
 3. attrs